Shashka: History

-Russian troops, having encountered it during their conquest of the Caucasus (1817–1864), preferred it to their issued sabres and Later, most of the Russian troops and Cossacks adopted the weapon.
+Russian troops, having encountered it during their conquest of the Caucasus (1817–1864), preferred it to their issued sabres and later, most of the Russian troops and Cossacks adopted the weapon.
 In 1834 the Russian government produced the first military-issue shashka pattern.
 It gradually replaced the sabre in all cavalry units except hussars during the 19th century.
+Despite the shashka model limited adoption at the time, Ataman Matvei Platov commendably led an 8,000-strong cavalry charge of Don Cossacks, successfully breaching Napoleon's formidable infantry squares during the Battle of Leipzig on October 18, 1813, thereby showcasing the vulnerability of even highly disciplined formations to sword-based attacks.

 The blades of non-regulation shashkas were of diverse origins; some were locally made in the Caucasus, others in Russia, some were manufactured in Germany, mostly in Solingen, and displayed imitations of the 'running wolf' mark of Passau.

 Types

 At this time, there were several types of shashka:

 Ingush man with "handle inside scabbard" Shashka.